-In calculating the new Aggregate Vulnerability, we keep leverage constant: Hence, we implicitly assume that receiving banks issue enough equity to absorb the new assets, while capped banks reduce their equity when they downsize.
-This is to investigate the effect of size capping separately from deleveraging.
+In calculating the new Aggregate Vulnerability, we keep leverage constant.
+This means we are implicitly assuming that receiving banks can issue enough equity to absorb the new assets, while capped banks reduce their equity when they downsize.
+The intention is to isolate the effect of size capping separately from deleveraging.

-We report the results of this experiment for caps at 500, 900 and 1300 bn euro in the first three rows of Table 4.
-The table shows that capping at 500bn requires us to redistribute assets out of 17 banks; only two banks would be downsized if we set the cap to be 1300bn.
+We report the results of this experiment for caps of $\notin$ 500 bn, $\notin$ 900 bn and $\notin$ 1300 bn euro in the first three rows of Table 4.
+The table shows that capping at $\notin$ 500 bn requires us to redistribute assets out of 17 banks; only two banks would be downsized if we set the cap to be $\notin$ 1300 bn.
 The main lesson from this analysis is that the overall impact of size caps on aggregate vulnerability is small, and, if anything, tends to increase AV.
-The intuition is best understood by using equation (6) to understand the impact of the policy on Aggregate Vulnerability